 Top: Analog Way SVG 470 (rebadged Extron Super Emotia II with no 240p output).
 These were released in Europe, hence the scart port.
 Bottom: Extron Super Emotia

 Type: Fine line blending.
-The output is a bright with colour banding/compression, hazy strobing of certain colours, vertical rainbow jailbars
+The output is bright with colour banding/compression, hazy strobing of certain colours, vertical rainbow jailbars

 Setup required: None